Home Recipes Easy Meatballs in Tomato Soup Recipe

 7. Serve in a large bowl with some fresh parsley and a few slices of a breadstick or dinner rolls.

-Meatballs in Tomato Soup Recipe and Method.
+Meatballs in Tomato Soup Recipe and instructions.

 Easy Meatballs in Tomato Soup